ucan-wg/delegation/README.md

 #### `ucan/` Namespace

 The `ucan/` ability namespace MUST be reserved.
-This MUST include any ability string matching the regex `/^ucan\/.*/`
+This MUST include any ability string matching the regex `/^ucan\/.*/`.
+This is important for keeping a space for community-blessed Commands in the future, such as standard library Commands.

 #### `*` AKA "Wildcard"